googled3cb66c78eb4962b.html googled3cb66c78eb4962b.html googled3cb66c78eb4962b.html

 • Chain

-Each kind of conveyor is used for something different.
-For example, a slat conveyor is made of slats or plates instead of a belt and is used to move heavy materials.
-Most of the time, the materials moved by a slat system are too big or heavy to be moved by a belt.
+Each type of conveyor has a specific use.
+For example, a slat conveyor, made of slats or plates instead of a belt, is used to move heavy materials that are too big for a regular belt system.

-A conveyor system has three main parts: the support for the belt, the pulley, and the drive unit.
-Each part is important to the operation of the conveyor unit as a whole.
-Even though all conveyor systems have these parts, there are many different ways to build them and put them.
+A conveyor system has three main parts: the belt support, the pulley, and the drive unit.
+Each part is important for how the system works.
+While all conveyor systems have these parts, they can differ in how they are built and where the parts are placed.

-Also, there are many things to think about when looking for and buying the best conveyor system for your warehouse or distribution centre.
-You should think about both the product and the process requirements at the same time.
+There are several things to think about when picking the best conveyor for your warehouse or distribution center.
+You need to consider both the products you’ll be moving and how the system will fit into your overall process.

 • Energy efficient